 Work with your doctor to treat other conditions that may be causing your constipation.

-If you are taking medicine that causes constipation, talk to your doctor to find out if you can take another drug.
+If you are taking medication that causes constipation, talk to your doctor to find out if you can take a different medication.

 If you are taking opioids to relieve pain, you may have constipation.
-A medicine called methylnaltrexone (Relistor) may help to reduce this side effect.
+A medication called methylnaltrexone may help to reduce this side effect.

 If you have severe, chronic constipation, your doctor may recommend surgery.